The Rich Man and Lazarus

 “But he said to him, ‘If they do not listen to Moses and the Prophets, they will not be persuaded even if someone rises from the dead.'”

-There are not many places in the Bible from which the doctrine of Hell, as a place of everlasting torment for the lost, come.
+There are not many places in the Bible from which the doctrine of Hell may be derived, as a place of everlasting torment for the lost.
 There are many references to a fire of judgement (Matthew 3:10-12; 7:19; 13:42, 50… and on and on), but virtually all of these point to fire as a consumer rather than a tormentor.
 It is not my purpose here to discuss these, but to discuss Jesus’ teaching in this story, the strongest if not the only reference to a long-lasting fiery torment in the afterlife.

 I have always assumed that the story is a parable, and was surprised to have solid Christians come back with, “Parable?
 This isn’t a parable: it’s a true story!”